Adrian 13 - 17 months Adrian 2 years LANGUAGE 🔤 ✍️ TODDLER ZOOLOGY 🐘 🐠 🕊️🐞 🐢

 Matching a similar object to a picture: Adrian is matching a sheep, and a cow, pig, goat, puppy, and a duck at 15 months.

-When a child is familiar with the images, you can show the picture, then an object and ask the toddler to name the object and then match it to the appropriate card.
+When a child is familiar with the images, you can show the picture and then an object, ask the toddler to name the object, and then match it to the appropriate card.
 For example, by showing a sheep, you would ask your child: “What is it?” and ask to match to a similar picture image.
 This matching can be introduced to a two-year-old toddler.

 A non-reading toddler can try to visually match the labels.
 For example, at two-and-a-half, Adrian is very interested in letters.
 So, when we look at pictures in a book, he traces his finger under the image and over a word and asks me to “read” so that he can repeat the word.
-Hence, with animal cards below, he is attempting to visually match simple labels like a cow or a car.
-This is a type of letter to letter matching, where a child is matching a label to a control card with an exact written word on it.
+Hence, with the animal cards below, he is attempting to visually match simple labels like a cow or a car.
+This is a type of letter-to-letter matching, where a child matches a label to a control card with an exact written word on it.

 DSC_0514-001

-You can also have fun and match REAL animals to Nomenclature cards!
+You can also have fun and match real objects (like apples above) or 3D animal figurines (below) to the Nomenclature cards!

 DSC_0161.JPG